QUESTIONS ABOUT FIRST-YEAR HOUSING

 A: Each residential complex has its own mailroom, and you will get your mail and packages there.
 So convenient!

 Q: When can I start getting my packages and how do they arrive?

 A: Please do not ship packages until the week before halls open.
 Be sure to have things addressed to you (not your parents).
 Mail and packages with incorrect address information will be delayed or returned.

-- U.S. Mail and Priority Mail packages are first received by UVM's Print & Mail Center and then delivered to each complex mailroom.
+U.S. Mail and Priority Mail packages are first received by UVM's Print and Mail Center and then delivered to each complex mailroom.

 Q: What happens to my mail during academic breaks?